 Lessons to be learned

-One of the most significant features of TAM TAM’s narrative trails is their ability to go against the grain of traditional museum-visiting patterns, often hasty and superficial, by promoting a gradual acquaintance between participants and collections, initiating a dialogue between “museum objects” and personal objects, and creating a shared heritage of stories and life experiences of individuals (not only project participants, but also museum staff, educators and mediators) with different cultural and social backgrounds.
+– The new narrative trails confirmed the key lesson emerged from the experimental phase, i.e. their ability to go against the grain of traditional museum-visiting patterns, often hasty and superficial, by promoting a gradual acquaintance between participants and collections, initiating a dialogue between “museum objects” and personal objects, and creating a shared heritage of stories and life experiences of individuals (not only project participants, but also museum staff, educators and mediators) with different cultural and social backgrounds.
 Through this ongoing process, project participants engage in a dialogue with educators and mediators, share their perspectives, experiences and knowledge bases, and become in turn storytellers and mediators of the Museum’s collections.

-“TAM TAM” is also helping the Museum to enable people to talk across the collections and freely choose the objects with which they want to engage, regardless of their roots and traditions.
+– “TAM TAM” is also helping the Museum to enable people to talk across the collections and freely choose the objects with which they want to engage, regardless of their roots and traditions.
 Storytelling in particular turned out to be a powerful vehicle to create new, unexpected connections between the “history” of museum objects and the “histories”, life experiences and “subjective heritage” of individuals.

 Publications / other resources

-– excerpts from the filmed conversations and narrative trails are available in the “Video” section of this website and on the YouTube Channel of the Museum
+– Excerpts from the filmed conversations and narrative trails are available in the “Video” section of this website, as well as on the Youtube Channel of the Museum.

 Museo Popoli e Culture del PIME